Easiest Country to Get a Digital Nomad Visa – Top Destinations Simplified

 Passive Income

-A few visa programs accept passive income as a valid income source.
-This can include rental income, dividends, or other investments, expanding the accessibility of digital nomad visas to a wider group of applicants.
+A few visa programmes accept passive income as a valid income source.
+This could include rental income, dividends, or other investments, expanding the accessibility of digital nomad visas to a wider group of applicants.

 By ensuring you meet these financial requirements, you enhance your chances of successfully acquiring a digital nomad visa and enjoying the freedom of working remotely from around the world.